PhilippeItsMe/ci-portfoli02-js/README.md

 ### JAVASCRIPT
 Many synthax issues solved by reading again again and again the code in order to find the small mistakes.

+Code sending errors the the console at the end of the game while clicking on answer buttone still present even if the game was over, just hidd the answer button to avoir this issue.

 ### PERFORMANCE
 Had to increase the guitar pictures resolution, who was to low.